 Given how different it is from other assessment types, making a good mark scheme for infographics is a challenging exercise.
 Despite being a fun, creative style of assessment, students are expected to treat it as an assessment just as any other.
 The marking criteria is therefore very discriminating for this reason, with most students achieving 'meets expectations' or 'deserves merit', but 'distinction' mark is a rarer occurrence.
-Full marking scheme is available on our webpage and here.
+Full marking scheme is available here.